project-imas/about/README.md

 - iOS meets enterprise security needs of customers, however many security experts cite critical vulnerabilities and have demonstrated exploits.
 - iMAS will research areas concentrated on reducing an adversary’s ability and efficiency to perform recon, exploitation, control and execution on iOS mobile applications.
 - iMAS will transform and increase the effectiveness of the existing iOS security model across major vulnerability areas including the System Passcode, jailbreak, debugger / run-time, flash storage, and keychain.
 Further, research into a secure application container, including application framework, developer and validation tools/techniques will be done.
+- iMAS will apply Common Weakness Enumerations (CWE), better known as software errors, to each vulnerability addressed.
+This will better help security engineers identify the value of each implementation.
+More CWE details can be found at http://cwe.mitre.org.
 - The primary use case is Healthcare PHI information on a mobile device also research will support other use cases.
 - Throughout the project, we plan to open source security controls, encourage community developers to get involved, and continue research to maintain relevance and currency.